fulcrologic/video-series/README.md

 Tags of interest:

-* `intro` : The repository at the end if the intro video
+* `intro` : The repository at the end of the intro video
+* `normalization` : The repository at the end of the normalization video